devGnode/logger20js/Readme.md

 - `%T{w?yellow;e?red:green}`

 Another example : `%T{e?red;w?yellow;d?blue;l?blue:black}`.
 The types 'error' will be displayed in red color, 'warning' in yellow and 'debug' and 'log' in blue color and others log level will be displayed in black color into the console.

+Since `1.1.7` version.
+If you set color in your pattern and you have enabled record in a log file by default the message will be clean up for have readable string.
+But you can disabled this option just define cleanUpBeforeSave property at false  with `Logger.setCleanUpBeforeSave`. you could not modify this property from your own configuration object.

 Example of implementation :